pmndrs/react-three-fiber/readme.md

 # Todo

-1. Not sure it's a good idea to abstract the renderer away with `Canvas`, probably will be possible to declaratively define it soon.
+1. Not sure about `Canvas`, probably will be possible to declaratively define it soon

 2. Handling multiple scenes and multi-render scenarios in general, effect-composition and so on